The steps of a collaborative divorce

 - The Agenda – Once the paperwork has been signed, everyone discusses the best way to proceed.
 No two divorces will have the exact same issues, so the couple needs to decide which issues should be covered immediately and which ones can be addressed later.

 - Conclusion of First Meeting – Before the first meeting ends, two things need to be covered.
 The first is a list of any information or documents that one spouse needs from the other.
-The second is a time and date need to be set for the next meeting, as well as which experts will be attending.
+The second is a time and date that needs to be set for the next meeting, as well as which experts will be attending.

 - Follow-up Meetings – Each subsequent meeting will deal with the couple’s issues in order to come to an understanding.
 Since the meetings will be covering different subjects, every expert won’t need to attend every meeting.
 For instance, if you are discussing financial matters then you may not need the divorce coach there.
-But even if they don’t attend, team members can get a lot done outside of meetings through phone calls, emails and other communications.
+But even if they don’t attend, team members can get a lot done outside of meetings through phone calls, emails, and other communications.

 - Final Agreement and Judgment – At the end of the Collaborative Divorce process there will usually be an extensive list of issues that have been worked through.
 At this time, your attorneys will prepare a Settlement Agreement, Parenting Plan, Child Support Worksheets, and Child Support Addendum, and file any necessary documents.
 These are the same documents that would be prepared at the end of any normal divorce case.
 If everyone agrees to the wording, the couple will sign the documents and they get filed with the court.